Lourdes Gurriel Jr. Player Props: Diamondbacks vs. Dodgers

-Lourdes Gurriel Jr. -- 1-for-4 in his most recent game -- will be in action for the Arizona Diamondbacks against the Los Angeles Dodgers, with Dustin May on the hill, on March 31 at 10:10 PM ET.
+On Saturday, Lourdes Gurriel Jr. (coming off going 1-for-4) and the Arizona Diamondbacks play the Los Angeles Dodgers, whose starting pitcher will be Clayton Kershaw.
+First pitch is at 9:10 PM ET.

-In his most recent game he had a one-hit performance (1-for-4) against the Dodgers.
+He had a one-hit performance in his previous game (1-for-4) against the Dodgers.

 Lourdes Gurriel Jr. Game Info & Props vs. the Dodgers